6OP-DX module development Blog

 Karl

-Hello Karl, it’s too complicated.
-And… what’s happen if many are altered in 15 seconds range? (delays prior autosaves).
+Hello, nope, it’s too complicated.
+And… what’s happen if many are altered in 15 seconds range? (delays prior every autosave).

-The VCV Rack’s autosave feature (or saving patch/preset/selection file “cancels” parameter change(s), because altered parameter(s) are (automatically) validated and saved.
+The VCV Rack’s autosave feature (or saving patch/preset/selection file “cancels” parameter change(s), because altered parameter(s) are (automatically) validated + saved.

 :wink: